swagatxq/MacCove/README.md

 ## Support

 Have a question not covered here?
-Reach out to the MacCove team — we're happy to help.
+Reach out to us — we're happy to help.